-- 1. Disconnect power supply before wiring to prevent electrical shock or equipment damage. - To avoid dangerous accumulation of fuel gas, turn off gas supply at the appliance service valve before starting installation, and perform gas leak test after completion of installation. - 3.
+- 1. Disconnect power supply before wiring to prevent electrical shock or equipment damage. - 2.
+To avoid dangerous accumulation of fuel gas, turn off gas supply at the appliance service valve before starting installation, and perform gas leak test after completion of installation. - 3.
 Do not force the gas control knob.
 Use only your hand to turn the gas control knob.
 Never use any tools.
 If the knob will not operate by hand, the control should be replaced by a qualified service technician.
-Force or attempted repair may result in fire or explosion. - Read all safety precautions and follow L. B. White recommendations when installing this heater.
+Force or attempted repair may result in fire or explosion. - The heater must be installed in accordance with the Australian Gas Installation Standard AS/NZS 5601. - The installer must test the operation of the appliance to ensure it functions correctly before Customer handover. - If the appliance does not function correctly, the appliance must be removed from service immediately. - An authorized and properly trained gas heater service person must be contacted to put the appliance back into proper working order. - 1.
+Read all safety precautions and follow L. B. White recommendations when installing this heater.
 If during the installation or relocating of heater, you suspect that a part is damaged or defective, call a qualified service agency for repair or replacement. - 2.
 Make sure the heater is properly positioned before use and is hung level.
 Observe and obey all minimum safe distances of the heater to the nearest combustible materials.
-Minimum safe distances are given on the heater nameplate and on page 4 of this manual. - 3.
-The heater is approved for indoor use only. - 4 Local, state, regional and national codes always apply to regulator installation.
-Typically, the unit's gas regulator, with pressure relief valve, should be installed outside of the building.
+Minimum safe distances are given on the heater nameplate and on page 4 of this manual. - The heater is approved for outdoor installation only.
+Read all instructions that accompany the respective outdoor mounting kit for proper installation.
+Outdoor mounting kit part numbers: AD100 - 09811 AD250: 24097 - 4 Local, regional and national codes always apply to regulator installation.
+Typically, the appliance's gas regulator, with pressure relief valve, should be installed outside of the building.
 Any regulators inside the building must be properly vented to the outside.

-Natural gas regulators with vent limiting device may be mounted indoors without venting to outdoors. - 5.
-Insure that all accessories that ship within the heater have been removed from inside of heater and installed.
-This pertains to air diverters, hose, regulators, etc. - 6.
+- 5. Ensure that all packaging has been removed prior to installation.
+Any accessories, such as the sediment trap that ship within the heater, must also be removed and installed. - 6.
 Make certain that a sediment trap is installed at the gas valve inlet to prevent foreign materials (pipe compound, pipe chips and scale) from entering the gas valve.
-Debris blown into the gas valve may cause that valve to malfunction resulting in a serious gas leak that could result in a possible fire or explosion causing loss of products, building or even life. - A properly installed sediment trap will keep foreign materials from entering the gas valve and protect the safe functioning of that important safety component. - 7.
-Any heater connected to a piping system must have an accessible, approved manual shut off valve installed within 1.83 meters of the heater it serves.
+Debris blown into the gas valve may cause that valve to malfunction resulting in a serious gas leak that could result in a possible fire or explosion causing loss of products, building or even life.

+A properly installed sediment trap will keep foreign materials from entering the gas valve and protect the safe functioning of that important safety component.

-8. Check all connections for gas leaks using approved gas leak detectors.
+- 7. For quick access in the event of an emergency, any heater connected to a piping system must have an accessible, approved manual shut off valve installed within 1.83 meters of the heater it serves. - 8.
+Check all connections for gas leaks using approved gas leak detectors.
 Gas leak testing is performed as follows:

-Fire and Explosion Hazard
+WARNING Fire and Explosion Hazard